AndiKod/ciWebsite/README.md

 ---

 This repo is the static version {*here:* [https://codeigniter-website.netlify.com](https://codeigniter-website.netlify.com)} of the rendered HTML and CSS from codeigniter.com website.
-I just noticed some needed CSS fixes, and cloning that repo will be a good canvas to test fixes or WebDesign concepts.

 Anyway, i'll try some stuff out and push it back on Netlify.